inspire365/android_asyn_db/README.md

    it will be a crash, You can try runOnUiThread or android Hanlder (not the above IDbHandler).

-3. Setup the DB service, register handlers and observers, please check the Demo example
+3. Setup the DB service, register handlers and observers.
+Every different classified type of bussiness should be assigned an unique appid to get to the proper observer and handler. please check the Demo example

 4. Derived a request from request base class and then put the request to the DB service.
 For example, the SampleInsertReq in the demo project.